Taiko2k/GTK4PythonTutorial/README.md

 # Taiko's GTK4 Python tutorial

 Wanna make apps for Linux but not sure how to start with GTK?
-Frustrated with the style of GTK4 documentation.
-This guide will hopefully get you started!
+This guide will hopefully help!
+The intent is to show you how to do common things with basic code examples so that you can get up and running making your own GTK app quickly.

-Prerequisite: You have learnt the basics of Python
+Prerequisite: You have learnt the basics of Python.
+Ideally have some idea of how classes work.

-Topics:
+Topics covered:

  - A basic GTK window
  - Adding basic button widget
  - Introducing the box layout
  - Add check button, a switch and a slider
  - Add a custom header bar
+ - Showing an open file dialog
  - Add a button with a menu
  - Custom drawing with Cairo
- - Handling input
+ - Handling mouse input
+ - Setting the cursor

 For beginners, I suggest walking through each example and try to understand what each line is doing.

+Note that some code examples in this guide require completing previous topics to work.

 ## A most basic program